voxel/ideas/README.md

 [voxel.js](http://voxeljs.com/) plugins.
 Feel free to open new issues for any new plugin idea you might have or implement any of these ideas, or discuss them here.

-Note this tracker is intended mainly new modules (possibly using [voxel-plugins](https://github.com/deathcap/voxel-plugins)) that don't exist yet, rather than suggested enhancements to existing modules — which would be better tracked in their respective bug trackers.
+Note this tracker is intended for new modules (possibly using [voxel-plugins](https://github.com/deathcap/voxel-plugins)) that don't exist yet, rather than suggested enhancements to existing modules — which would be better tracked in their respective bug trackers.